afni/afni/doc/SphinxDocs/tutorials/ContributeDocs/ContributeDocs.rst

    :align: left
    :figwidth: 30%
    :target: ../../_images/suma_mni_n27_pry1.jpg
+   :name: media/suma_mni_n27_pry1.jpg

    Left aligned!
 Click on picture to see it in full size.
 If you're reading the source, the target path is to the image file as copied by the make html process.
-Images are copied automatically to _build/html/_images/ so you need not make a copy but you have to set the relative path.
+Images are copied automatically to _build/html/_images/ so you need not make a copy but you have to set the relative path. :ref:`(link)<media/suma_mni_n27_pry1.jpg>`

 .. figure:: media/suma_mni_n27_pry2.jpg
    :align: right
    :figwidth: 30%

-   Right aligned!
+   :name: media/suma_mni_n27_pry2.jpg

+   :ref:`Right aligned!<media/suma_mni_n27_pry2.jpg>`

 .. figure:: media/suma_mni_n27_pry3.jpg
    :align: center
    :figwidth: 30%
+   :name: media/suma_mni_n27_pry3.jpg

-   Center of course.
-Note that in the source I add the center figure last.
+   :ref:`Center of course.<media/suma_mni_n27_pry3.jpg>` Note that in the source I add the center figure last.
 If I define it between the left and right figures, then the spacing gets messed up...

    .. container:: clearer